MP Estate Planning UK

 DutyWho does itWhy it matters

-Tax returns & certificatesTrusteesEnsures correct tax treatment for income
+Tax returns & certificatesTrusteesEnsures correct tax treatment and allows the beneficiary to reclaim overpaid tax

 Conclusion

-The best plan matches the beneficiary’s needs, the estate’s size and how much discretion trustees should hold.
+The best plan matches the beneficiary’s needs, the size of the fund, and how much discretion the trustees should hold.

 FAQ